Working Alongside Trans, Gender Diverse and Questioning People

-To request a place on one of these courses, please complete this request form.
+To request a place, please complete this request form.

 Please note: All requests are read and actioned by our staff; places will be allocated on a first come first served basis.
 Unless you have requested a bursary place (if you have, please ensure you download, complete and return the additional Bursary Form, link below), you should typically receive an email within 48 working hours of completing the request form, confirming whether a place is available and has been allocated to you.
 At busy periods, it may take up to seven days.
 If you need an urgent confirmation, please email us.

 If you are allocated a place, this constitutes a firm booking and you need to tell us if you no longer plan to attend.